eoscostarica/eos-local/README.md

 **Commands**

+- `gulp setup` run chain initilization and database migrations.
-- `yarn eos-dev` starts the docker containers with nodeos and keosd processes.
+- `gulp start` starts the docker containers with nodeos and keosd processes.
-- `yarn eos-dev:down` stops and removes the containers.
+- `gulp stop` stops and removes all containers.
-- `yarn eos-update` pull the latest eos-dev image from dockerhub.
-- `yarn eos-flush-nodeos` remove all blockchain data.
-- `yarn eos-flush-keosd` remove all wallet data.
+- `gulp restart` restarts all services.
-- `yarn eos-flush-all` remove all data.
+- `gulp flush` remove all blockchain and database data.

-- `yarn cleos` executes cleos on the virtualized environment.
+- `gulp cleos` executes cleos on the virtualized environment against the eosiodev node.

 Eg: